 An IP-PBX system handles communications through an internet connection rather than a phone line.
 An online phone system is a Voice over Internet Protocol system (or VOIP for short).
 The communications server can be hosted on-site, or you can have it hosted on a remote server (hosted PBX).
 The team manning the phones will do so through SIP-enabled hard phones.
 IP PBX systems have come a long way but still require a strong, stable internet connection to work efficiently.

 Virtual VoIP System

-As a software solution, a virtual VoIP PBX system require no hardware.
-All the phone calls are handled through the app of your provider or through the browser on your computer.
-As a softphone solution, this means there’s no need for a traditional phone.
+As a software solution, a virtual VoIP PBX system requires no hardware.
+All the phone calls are handled through the app of your provider or the browser on your computer.
+As a softphone solution, there’s no need for a traditional phone.
 The service provider will run the server that hosts and maintains calls.
 The only thing you will need to provide is a strong and stable internet connection to handle the calls.

 There are a number of questions that you need to ask yourself before choosing a good business phone.
 These questions will help you define your goals, activity, and future.

 How to Find and Choose the Right Business Phone System for You